aymericdamien/TensorFlow-Examples/README.md

 ## More Examples
-These examples are coming from [TFLearn](http://tflearn.org) examples.
-They require tflearn to be installed in order to work.
-TFLearn is a simplified interface for TensorFlow that introduce pre-built layers, ops, training functions...
+The following examples are coming from [TFLearn](https://github.com/tflearn/tflearn), a library that provides a simplified interface for TensorFlow.
+You can have a look, there are many [examples](https://github.com/tflearn/tflearn/tree/master/examples) and [pre-built operations and layers](http://tflearn.org/doc_index/#api).

 #### Basics
 - [Linear Regression](https://github.com/tflearn/tflearn/blob/master/examples/basics/linear_regression.py).
 Implement a linear regression using TFLearn.